LgoLgo/superand/README.md

 To install this package, you need to install Go and set your Go workspace first.

-1. You first need [Go](https://golang.org/) installed, then you can use the below Go command to install Lgopool.
+1. You first need [Go](https://golang.org/) installed, then you can use the below Go command to install superand.

 ```sh
 go get -u github.com/LgoLgo/superand